QUESTION

 Explanation

-Capital formation: This refers to the net increase in the capital stock of a country, which includes physical capital (machinery, buildings) and human capital (skills, education).
+Capital Formation: This refers to the addition to the existing stock of physical and human capital in an economy.

 Trusted by 2L aspirants